isovector/certainty-by-construction/src/book/4-decidability.lagda.md

     ... | tri> _ _ _ = branch l x (insert a r)
 ```

-We would now like to show that `insert` preserves the `IsBST` invariant.
+We would now like to show that `def:insert` preserves the `type:IsBST` invariant.
 That
 is, we'd like to define the following function:

 ```agda